Network Cluster-Robust Inference: Summary of Results and Recommendations

 where $\bm{I}$ is the $n\times n$ identity matrix.
 Order the eigenvalues of the Laplacian as

 The following facts are well known: $\lambda_k \in [0,2]$ for all $k$, and $\lambda_k=0$ if and only if $\bm{A}$ has at least $k$ components (hence $\lambda_1=0$) \citep{chung1997spectral}.

-The second fact perhaps suggests that if $\lambda_k$ is close to zero, then $\bm{A}$ should contain a set of $k$ clusters with low conductance since having $k$ components is the ``ideal'' case of $k$ clusters with zero maximal conductance.
+The second fact suggests that, if $\lambda_k$ is close to zero, then $\bm{A}$ should contain a set of $k$ clusters with low conductance since having $k$ components is the ``ideal'' case of $k$ zero-conductance clusters.
 The (higher-order) Cheeger inequality formalizes this intuition by relating Cheeger constants to the spectrum of the Laplacian as follows:

-where $C$ is a constant that does not depend on $n$ and is $O(k^2)$ \citep[][Theorem 1.1]{lee2014multiway}.\footnote{See \cite{chung1997spectral} and \cite{trevisan2016lecture} for proofs for $k=2$.
-The lower bound holds because, from the variational characterization of $\lambda_k$, one can rewrite $\lambda_k$ as the optimum of an objective that corresponds to a continuous relaxation of the optimization problem corresponding to $h_k(\bm{A})$.} This yields the following simple corollary.
+where $C$ is a constant that does not depend on $n$ and is $O(k^2)$ \citep[][Theorem 1.1]{lee2014multiway}.\footnote{\cite{chung1997spectral} and \cite{trevisan2016lecture} provide simpler proofs for $k=2$.
+The lower bound holds because, by the variational characterization of $\lambda_k$, one can rewrite $\lambda_k$ as the optimum of an objective that constitutes a continuous relaxation of the optimization problem corresponding to $h_k(\bm{A})$.} This yields the following simple corollary.

 \begin{proposition} $h_L(\bm{A}) \rightarrow 0$ if and only if $\lambda_L \rightarrow 0$. \end{proposition} \begin{proof} The ``if'' direction is immediate from both inequalities in \eqref{cheegin}.
 The ``only if'' direction follows from the first inequality and the fact that $\lambda_k \in [0,2]$ for all $k$. \end{proof}